-- SEC.
-4. Section 2102 of the Business and Professions Code is amended to read: - 2102.
+- 2102.
 An applicant whose professional instruction was acquired in a country other than the United States or Canada shall provide evidence satisfactory to the board of compliance with the following requirements to be issued a physician's and surgeon's certificate: - (a) Completion in a medical school or schools of a resident course of professional instruction equivalent to that required by Section 2089 and issuance to the applicant of a document acceptable to the board that shows final and successful completion of the course.
-However, nothing in this section shall be construed to require the board to evaluate for equivalency any coursework obtained at a medical school disapproved by the board pursuant to this section. - 36 (b) Certification by the Educational Commission for Foreign 37 Medical Graduates, or its equivalent, as determined by the board.
-38 This subdivision shall apply to all applicants who are subject to 39 this section and who have not taken and passed the written 40 examination specified in subdivision (d) prior to June 1, 1986.

-(c) Satisfactory completion of the postgraduate training required under subdivision (b) of Section 2096.
+However, nothing in this section shall be construed to require the board to evaluate for equivalency any coursework obtained at a medical school disapproved by the board pursuant to this section. - (b) Certification by the Educational Commission for Foreign Medical Graduates, or its equivalent, as determined by the board.
+This subdivision shall apply to all applicants who are subject to this section and who have not taken and passed the written examination specified in subdivision (d) prior to June 1, 1986. - (c) Satisfactory completion of the postgraduate training required under subdivision (b) of Section 2096.
 An applicant shall be required to have substantially completed the professional instruction required in subdivision (a) and shall be required to make application to the board and have passed steps 1 and 2 of the written examination relating to biomedical and clinical sciences prior to commencing any postgraduate training in this state.
-In its discretion, the board may authorize an applicant who is deficient in any education or clinical instruction required by Sections 2089 and 2089.5 to make up any deficiencies as a part of his or her postgraduate training program, but that remedial training shall be in addition to the postgraduate training required for licensure.

-- (d) Passage of the written examination as provided under Article 9 (commencing with Section 2170).
+In its discretion, the board may authorize an applicant who is deficient in any education or clinical instruction required by Sections 2089 and 2089.5 to make up any deficiencies as a part of his or her postgraduate training program, but that remedial training shall be in addition to the postgraduate training required for licensure. - (d) Passage of the written examination as provided under Article 9 (commencing with Section 2170).
 An applicant shall be required to meet the requirements specified in subdivision (b) prior to being admitted to the written examination required by this subdivision. - (e) Nothing in this section prohibits the board from disapproving a foreign medical school or from denying an application if, in the opinion of the board, the professional instruction provided by the medical school or the instruction received by the applicant is not equivalent to that required in Article 4 (commencing with Section 2080).